 The Motor Vehicle Dealer Board is self-sufficient and is funded strictly by fees paid by dealers.
 These fees cover all of the expenses of the Board.
 No general fund dollars are appropriated to the MVDB.
-The current fee structure was established in December of 2007; nearly twelve years after the initial fee structure was established when the MVDB was created.
+The current fee structure was effective July 1, 2015; nearly eight years since they last fee increases.